jacquestrdx123/vue3-admin-crud/README.md

 ### Ziggy Route Helper Setup

-This package includes Ziggy for Laravel route helpers in Vue.
+This package includes Ziggy for Laravel route helpers in Vue. **Ziggy is automatically installed via Composer** as a dependency when you install this package - no additional npm package is required.

+The `ziggy-js` alias in Vite is just a path alias pointing to the vendor directory (`vendor/tightenco/ziggy/dist/vue.es.js`), not an npm package.

 The setup is automatically configured, but if you see `@routes` literally rendering on your page, follow these troubleshooting steps:

 1. **Update your Blade template** - Ensure `resources/views/app.blade.php` uses `@routes()` with parentheses: